 Non-disputing party participation in investor-state arbitration raises difficult questions as to how a tribunal can balance a number of competing considerations, including: confidentiality; transparency; concerns as to equality of participation; cost; the need for efficient proceedings; and the risk of additional politicisation of the dispute.
 Further, whilst the Tribunal did not consider that the conditions for non-disputing party participation in the Rules and the BIT must all be satisfied, it appeared to take the view that the conditions operated to prevent non-disputing party participation from being used as a vehicle to push a broader agenda or to make submissions on matters on which the parties (in this case, the State) were able to address.
 This approach is reflected in its decision to admit only part of the Submission.

 Even where a tribunal considers that civil society participation is justified, it may also need to determine the scope of that participation.
-Depending on the treaty and the arbitration rules governing the procedure, this could range from granting leave to submit a written submission only (as in this case), through being granted opportunity to respond to specific questions put to the non-disputing party by the tribunal, to being able to actively participate in the hearing.
+Depending on the treaty and the arbitration rules governing the procedure, this could range from granting leave to submit a written submission only (as in this case), through being granted opportunity to respond to specific questions put to the non-disputing party by the tribunal, to being able actively to participate in the hearing.
 A tribunal may also have to decide the extent to which they may have access to the documentary record.

 The ruling will be of interest to investors, States and prospective intervenors / amici alike.
 However, whilst ICSID Rule 37(2) (and in this case, the relevant BIT), provides a framework for considering whether non-disputing party submissions should be admitted, the application of each of the conditions will be different in each case depending, among other things, on the nature of the public interest considerations and the identity of the prospective amici.